stephenredfield/InstructorResources/Week0List.md

   5. Link to course Syllabus Page (syllabus)
   6. …

 - **Set up any proctored exams at Exams & Proctoring Site**
 See [Proctored Exams](ProctoredExams.html)

 - **"Portfolio" assignment included in coursework**
 With the exception of a few classes (CS101, CS161, CS225) all our online offerings must have one assignment designated as a *Portfolio assignment*.
 Students must be authorized by the instructor to post the entirety of the assignment publicly (e.g. Github, personal website, etc...).

 ## Canvas Syllabus Page Requirements

-Details and necessary files are in the [Online CS Program Canvas page](https://oregonstate.instructure.com/courses/1622724) under Files =>  “Week 0 Materials & Video”
+Please use this [template file](docs/Week0Template.txt) for assistance in formatting the Syllabus page.
+There is also a more detailed [video guide](media/Week0DemoVideo.mp4).

 - **The following materials are part of the Canvas “Syllabus” page, and are presented by HTML tabs.**
 - **TAB: Course Introduction**
   - **Meet the Instructor Video** (Course instructor self-intro, background, etc)
+    - For this to be publicly visible.
+Login to https://media.oregonstate.edu/, select the video, then "Share", then "Embed".
+Copy the iframe HTML and place that into the syllabus HTML.
   - Course Justification Video (Explains the purpose of this course in the Program)
   - Course Designer Intro Video (course designer self-intro, background, etc)
   - Instructional Strategies (discusses reason for strategies used in the course)